Jujube Tree Bundle

-This is the perfect pair for cross pollination that ensures abundant crops of the delicious and easy to grow Jujube fruits.
+This bundle is the perfect pair for cross pollination that ensures abundant crops of the delicious and easy to grow Jujube fruits.
 These crunchy sweet fruit are also known as Red Dates, Chinese Dates, Apple Dates and other names.
 The Fruit can be eaten fresh, dried and made into other confections.
 Known to be beneficial for a range of health promoting qualities in traditional China.
 Read more below.

 A striking ornamental as well as fruiting plant, this rare and unique small tree displays attractive contorted branched, fine lacy foliage, and abundant small, fragrant, white flowers which bloom in mid-summer.
 Also known as chinese Chinese Date, Jujube’s unique and tasty fruit becomes reddish brown when ripe, with a sweet apple-like flavor and crisp texture.
 Easy to grow, Jujube can stand some drought and grows well in the Northwest as well as in other regions of the US.